 I can’t deny that I’ve done many different things in my life.
 In other words, I never really decided what I was going to do when I grew up.
 Every once in while, I start thinking about starting a new career in something or other, and then I think, whoa!
 Take it easy there, boy, you’ve got too many other things to do.

-So here are some of the things I am doing: I’m very excited about being president of the board of Saint James Music Academy.
+So here are some of the things I’ve been doing: I’m very excited about coninuting as board member of the board of Saint James Music Academy.
+I was president until a couple of years ago when I moved away from Vancouver.
+I am now serving from a distance.
 We give free lessons in classical music to kids, mainly from the downtown east side in Vancouver.
 If you know about El Sistema in Venezuela, it’s like that.
 I’ve always said that art (music in this case) makes us better people.
 And it’s true!

 I was a director of the Grandview Woodland Area Council from 2009 and then I was president 2011-2013.
 GWAC is a local (Vancouver east side) group that lobbies for community issues like zoning, development, housing, transit and traffic issues, anything affecting the community.